flpymonkey/idb/doc/other-critique.md

 * What did they do well?
 * What did we learn from their api / website?
-  * They did not have an API yet
 * What can they do better?
 * What puzzles us about their api / website?